benofbrown/darksouls/Elden_Ring.md

 - Run to the west bank of the lake and grab the foot of the Belfry grace.
 - Warp back to Laskyar Ruins, talk to Rya, then Blackguard, then give the necklace to Rya and exhaust her dialogue
 - Warp back to the Academy gate, go through it, grab the grace then go past the seal towards Bellum and grab the Golden Seed there, before warping back to the main academy grace and using the seal this time to go to Bellum.
-- Go south east, jump off the cliff on to the soul spring, get the SST[3], then follow the coast northwards to get a SST[4] on a chair, near the Ravine site of grace.
+- Go south east, jump off the cliff on to the soul spring, get the SSS[3], then follow the coast northwards to get a SSS[4] on a chair, near the Ravine site of grace.
 Carry on down the ravine to grab another Golden Seed.
 - Go to the First Step grace, then run East to the Dragon Scorched ruins, take the teleport trap to Selia Crystal Tunnel.
 Run out of the tunnel, remembering to rest at the grace beforehand.
 - Get to the Street of Sages Ruins, in the main building go down and get Rock Sling.
 In the tower towards the south grab the Meteorite Staff
 - Go to the roundtable hold, buy a dagger and put golden vow on it
 - Go to Third Church of Marika, go North and use the soul springs to jump up to the top, grabbing the Trina's Lily on the way.
 Ride to the first grace in Caelid, then go do Gael Tunnel.
-- Grab the SST[2] on the way down.
+- Grab the SSS[2] on the way down.
 - Kill the magma wyrm and get Moonveil.
 Upgrade it to +4.
-- Kill Darrowil with Blaidd, talk to Blaidd to get a second SST[2].
+- Kill Darrowil with Blaidd, talk to Blaidd to get a second SSS[2].
 - Go to Forth Faroth, grab the Dectus medallion and  Radagon's Soreseal, equip the soreseal
 - Go to Fort Haight, kill the guy at the top and grab the Dectus medallion
 - Go to Bellum Highway, run to the church and grab the sacred tear.
 Then get to the lift and the Altus Plateau
 - Get the first site of grace, go back to the top of the lift and talk to Rya to warp to Volcano Manor.
 - Warp back to Altus Plateau and run around grabbing seeds and getting closer to the city.
-- Get the teiggy crystal tear and put it in the flask.
+- Get the twiggy cracked tear and put it in the flask.

+# Kill some bosses
+- Margit (for the talisman)
+- Godskin Noble (to get to SSS[7]+)
+- Radhan (we do him first so we can get Mimic Tear)
+- Godrick
+- Red Wolf of Radagon
+- Rennala
+- Rykard
+- Godfrey
+- Morgott
+- Boreal Dragon (for the runes)
+- Tree that drops the magic boosting tear
+- Ulcerated that drops the inifinite FP tear
+- Fire Giant
+- Godskin Duo
+- Malekith
+- Gideon
+- Horah Loux
+- Radagon/Elden Beast